 Located in northern Greece, about a five-hour drive from Athens, this important city is a great winter destination and the best place in the country to explore its Christmas markets and other events related to the merry season.

-Greece does not have a remarkable reputation when celebrating Christmas, as Easter is the most important religious festivity in the country.
-However, Thessaloniki has a great selection of Christmas Markets, and this article brings you the most important details to make the most of your visit.
+Greece does not have a remarkable reputation for celebrating Christmas, as Easter is the most important religious festivity in the country.
+However, Thessaloniki has a great selection of Christmas Markets, and this article brings you the most essential details to make the most of your visit.

 How To Get To Thessaloniki